kozikow/mouseless/README.md

 * For really frequently visited websites I have a "blank" search engine, which serves as bookmark.
 On example I just type "pulls" to open list of pull requests
+* built in calculator
-* Control spotify, evernote, add remember the milk tasks, post to twitter.
+* Control spotify, evernote, add remember the milk tasks, post to twitter, kill top processes, translate, change units, change currencies

 Chat
 ----